The 5 Most Versatile Fall Jackets For Men

 Because I’m going to let you in on a little secret: the right jacket can perform a magic trick in your closet, extending your summer wardrobe into the cooler months, and warding off the need for something bulky a bit longer.

-To that end, SG HQ teamed up with our pals at Huckberry to highlight five good-looking and ultra-functional fall jackets to snap up now.
-Jackets that you can wear three months out of the year, not just three days.
+To that end, SG HQ teamed up with our pals at Huckberry to highlight five good-looking and ultra-functional fall jackets for men to snap up right now.
+Think: outerwear that you can wear three months out of the year, not just three days.

 Below, check out the 5 most versatile fall jackets for men to scoop up this season: